owncloud/docs-client-branding/README.md

 Please refer to the [Branching Workflow for the Branded Clients](https://github.com/owncloud/docs-client-branding/blob/master/docs/the-branching-workflow.md) or more information.

-## Create a New Version Branch for the Desktop Client
+## Create a New Version Branch for the Branding Documentation

 Please refer to [Create a New Version Branch for the Branded Clients](https://github.com/owncloud/docs-client-branding/blob/master/docs/new-version-branch.md) for more information.